ridsuteri/Awesome-Chrome-Extensions/README.md

 <p align="center"><img src="https://media.giphy.com/media/3oEjI8vagntG7EDxgQ/giphy.gif" width = 40%></p>

-Then, You got here right!!
+CONGRATULATIONS, YOU'VE FOUND THE RIGHT REPO!!!

-Awesome Chrome Extensions contain many awesome extension each built using javascript and every extension will teach you some new and important javascript concepts.
+Awesome Chrome Extensions contains many awesome extensions, each built using javascript and every extension will teach you some new and important javascript concepts.

 ## Overview
 This repository contains custom-built Chrome extension that you can tweak according to your needs and use them in your browsers

-Here's an image of what the extensions looks like:
+Here's an image of what an extensions looks like:

 ![Extension Image]()